 La Banquise – Arguably one of the best places to get your poutine fix in the city.
 You’ll find long lines, locals, and tourists at this foodie hot spot.

 Schwartz Deli – Another popular foodie place in the city, Schwartz Deli is one of the oldest delis in Canada and an institution in Montreal.
 It’s where you can taste world famous smoked meat.

-Mount Royal – One of the most popular nature spots in Montreal city limits, Mount Royal is right next to the Plateau and is a favorite place to enjoy an impressive view of the city.
+Mount Royal is one of the most popular nature spots in Montreal city located right next to the Plateau and is a favorite place to enjoy an impressive view of the city.
 Don’t miss the Tam-Tams, a weekly free festival (from April-September) around the George-Étienne Cartier Monument that includes drummers, dancers, and vendors every Sunday.

 The Official Montreal MURAL Tour – This walking tour takes you to some of the best murals along Saint-Laurent in the Plateau, and talks about why Montreal has such impressive street art.

 Take the Orange metro line and get off at any of the three metro stations that service this neighborhood – Laurier, Mont-Royal, or Sherbrooke.
 For more information, go to the Société de transport de Montréal (STM) website for updated costs and schedules.

 4. Mile End – Multicultural & Good Eats